 I don’t suggest completely covering the sesame brittle in chocolate, but you can melt some regular dark chocolate and dip one end of the bars into it.

-Recipe notes for sesame snaps
+Recipe notes for sesame seed candy

 - Please use caution when working with hot sugar.